alllhappy/Programming-Abstractions-in-Cpp/README.md

 - Chapter 1: Overview of C++
 - Chapter 2: Functions and Libraries
 - Chapter 3: Strings
-- Chapter 4 Streams
+- Chapter 4: Streams
+- Chapter 5: Collections
-- Chapter 7 Introduction to Recursion
+- Chapter 7: Introduction to Recursion

 I have added the problem statement at the top of the respective code file itself.